terrillo/PollyMolly/README.md

 **0.3v**
 - Pronunciation Improvements
 - Fixed: Natural Pause not replacing all cases
+- `download()` - returns characters and duration